colinsctsang/ContinuousDiffusionModel/README.md

 ## How to use
 Run `train.py` to train the model

-Run `test.py` to use the trained model to output images
+Next, run `test.py` to output images

 ## Publication
 If you find this repository useful, please cite: